Page 1 of 3

 a special where you receive a second flip stop for free, it arrived in

 a separate box.
+Assembly The

 first operation is dependent on your table saw slot and may not be required